hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

-# Basic Protocol 2: Predicting ELMs in sequences [2 or 3?]
+# Alternate Protocol 1: Predicting ELMs in sequences

-One of the most useful (and used) features in ELM is the ability to detect motifs in proteins and sequences.
-Given a protein's amino acid sequence, the "EML Predictions" pipeline searches for occurrences of each Motif class using their regular expressions.
-The presence of each motif is also ......
+TODO: DEDUPLICATE TEXT (COMPARE TO 4-P53_BASIC_PROTOCOL_2.MD)

+TODO: DESCRIBE MOST PROBABLE MOTIF INSTANCES (COMPARED TO FILTERED)

-We will use as an example protein "CV_0974" (uniprot ID: Q7NZE8), a "probable tyrosine phosphatase" from _Chromobacterium violaceum_.
+We will use protein "CV_0974" (uniprot ID: Q7NZE8) as an example, a "probable tyrosine phosphatase" from _Chromobacterium violaceum_.
 This protein is predicted to be a tyrosine phosphates because it has a "tyrosine phosphatase" (PTPc) domain.
-However its specificity is unknown ???

 ## Necessary Resources

 ### Software & Hardware

-A modern browser such as Firefox, Chrome, Safari, Internet Explorer or Edge.
+A modern browser such as Firefox, Chrome, Safari.
 ELM is best viewed on a laptop or desktop computer, although tablets and smartphones will also work.